tc39/notes/meetings/2017-03/mar-22.md

 MPT: There's almost no way to pre-select the Code of Conduct committee.
 I have many personal friends with people like Brian or ??? and because of that I couldn't participate on a committee in that situation.

-MS: But recusal, if you had a committee of four, that's easier than trying to form a committee when the violation is reported.
+MLS: But recusal, if you had a committee of four, that's easier than trying to form a committee when the violation is reported.

 AWB: I don't know what the Ecma executive committee and the GA is likely to say, but I suspect that at the point where you talk about enforcement, they may step up and say "that's not our job".